1. To access the Checklist Creation area, click on "Manage Checklists" in the top-right menu.

-2. The Checklists screen is the area where managers and supervisors can create In Room and Out of Room checklists for staff as well as Preventative Maintenance (PM) lists for Engineers.
-These checklists are then accessed in either the Complete Checklists screen (for Out of Room checklists) or within the In Room view (for In Room checklists).
+2. The Manage Checklists screen is the area where managers can create In-Room and Out of Room checklists for staff as well as Preventative Maintenance (PM) lists for Engineers.
+These checklists are then accessed in either the Complete Checklists screen (for Out of Room checklists) or within the In-Room view (for In-Room checklists).

-The Complete Checklists screen in Cielo is specific to each department and staff cannot see other departmental checklists.
-Managers and supervisors are the only ones with access to the Checklists screen (not to be confused with the Complete Checklists screen).
+The Manage Checklists screen in PurpleCloud is specific to each department and staff cannot see other departmental checklists.
+Managers are the only ones with access to the Checklists screen (not to be confused with the Complete Checklists screen).

 3. If a manager or supervisor needs to edit a checklist, select the department to filter the checklist list, and then select the checklist.
 Changes are automatically saved except when renaming the checklist.

 4. If a manager or supervisor needs to create a checklist or PM list, click on the black Create New Checklist button on the top left.

 There are 3 different checklists that can be created: